How to Deal with Condensation on Your Windows

-Because glass surfaces are usually some of the coldest parts of your home, condensation appears on windows first, generally in the form of water droplets or frost on the interior of your window.
+Because glass surfaces are usually some of the coldest parts of your home, condensation appears on windows first.
+This is generally in the form of water droplets or frost on the interior of your window.
 As interior air becomes drier or as the glass surface becomes warmer, condensation begins to evaporate.

 Replacing drafty windows and doors or installing a new roof or siding reduces air infiltration into your home, making a tighter seal.
-This tighter seal is great news for your energy costs, but a tightly-sealed home also retains more humidity, condensation on colder surfaces in the home may occur more frequently after these improvements.
+This tighter seal is great news for your energy costs, but a tightly-sealed home also retains more humidity, which means condensation on colder surfaces in the home may occur more frequently after these improvements.
 Persistent indoor window condensation can lead to the growth of mold or mildew, which thrive in damp environments and organic materials, like wood.
 Think of condensation on your windows as an indicator to reduce the humidity in your home before bigger issues occur.

-Exterior condensation generally occurs in the summer months.
-It is caused by three main conditions: high outdoor humidity, little or no wind, and a clear night sky.
-It forms in the same way as roomside condensation when the temperature of the glass is cooled and comes into contact with that warm, humid air.
+Exterior condensation generally occurs in the summer months when exterior humidity levels are higher.
+Exterior window condensation forms in the same way as roomside condensation when the temperature of the glass is cooled and comes into contact with that warm, humid air.
 Exterior window condensation is not a reason to worry.
 In fact, it’s generally a good indicator of an efficient window.

 To combat exterior condensation, open window coverings at night to warm up exterior glass.
-Trim shrubbery near windows or doors to promote air circulation.
+You can also trim shrubbery near windows or doors as this will help promote air circulation.
 Raising the temperature setting on your air conditioner may also help keep your window glass at a warmer temperature.

 For more information about addressing condensation and its effect on windows and doors, download the Pella Owner’s Condensation Manual.